marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 The columns contain the following details:

-*   *Context*: Shows the active ruleset context for the day.
+*   *Context*: Shows the active rule set context for the day.

 *   *Today's Activity*: Shows the overall active time and the maximum activity duration for the current day.
 If one of the hosts had a downtime, this column will also show the detected downtime (in yellow) which will be subtracted from